Going to Kansas City.

 Kansas City has quite a fascinating baseball history, and should still be regarded as a good baseball town.

 Before You Go.
 Check the Kansas City Star website for the weather forecast before you go.
 (The rival Kansas City Times stopped publishing in 1990.)
 K.C. can get really hot in the summer, and late August could be brutal.
-The daylight temperature will be in the high 80s on Monday and the low 80s on Tuesday and Wednesday.
-Nighttime temperatures should be in the high 60s throughout.
+The daylight temperatures will be in the low 70s, while nighttime temperatures should be in the low 50s throughout.
+There is no rain predicted.

 Kansas City is in the Central Time Zone, an hour behind New York and New Jersey.
 Adjust your timepieces accordingly.

 Tickets.
-In spite of being defending World Champions and winning back-to-back Pennants, and also in spite of recent renovations to the 43-year-old Kauffman Stadium, the Royals are averaging 32,674 fans per home game this season -- about 86 percent of capacity, but also about 800 less than last season.
+In spite of being defending World Champions and winning back-to-back Pennants, and also in spite of recent renovations to the 43-year-old Kauffman Stadium, the Royals averaged just 31,576 fans per home game last -- about 86 percent of capacity, but also nearly 2,000 less than the previous season.
 What this means for a fan visiting Kansas City is that you can pretty much walk up to the ticket booth on the day of the game and buy any seat you can afford.

 Bus?
 Not a good idea.
-Greyhound runs 6 buses a day between Port Authority and Kansas City, and only 2 of them are without changes in Pennsylvania (possibly in Philadelphia, possibly in Harrisburg).
-The total time is about 29 hours, and costs $198 round-trip.
+Greyhound runs 6 buses a day between Port Authority and Kansas City, and only 2 of them are without changes in Pennsylvania (possibly in Philadelphia, possibly in Pittsburgh).
+The total time is about 29 hours, and costs $327 round-trip.
 The Greyhound terminal is at 1101 Troost Avenue, at E. 11th Street.
 Number 25 bus to downtown.

 Train?
 Amtrak sends the Lake Shore Limited out of Penn Station at 3:40 PM Eastern Time, to Union Station in Chicago at 9:45 AM Central Time.
 Then you have to switch to the Southwest Chief – the modern version of the Santa Fe Railroad's Chicago-to-Los Angeles Super Chief, the train that, along with his Cherokee heritage, gave 1950s Yankee pitcher Allie Reynolds his nickname.

-The Southwest Chief leaves Chicago at 3:00 PM, and arrives at Union Station in K.C. at 10:11 PM, meaning you would need to leave New York on Saturday afternoon to get there Sunday night, in order to attend the entire series.
-Round trip fare is $374.
+The Southwest Chief leaves Chicago at 3:00 PM, and arrives at Union Station in K.C. at 10:11 PM, meaning you would need to leave New York on Sunday afternoon to get there Monday night, about 21 hours ahead of the Tuesday game, in order to attend the entire series.
+Round trip fare is a whopping $676.
 K.C.'s Union Station is at Pershing Road and Main Street.
 Take the MAX bus to get downtown.

 Union Station in Kansas City.
 This city has a fountain fetish.